Kong/docs.konghq.com/app/deck/1.8.x/guides/best-practices.md

   Use a specific version of decK in production to achieve declarative configuration.
 If you upgrade to a new version of decK or Kong, please safely test the changes in a staging environment first.
 - decK does not manage encryption of sensitive information.
 The state file stores the private keys of your certificates and credentials of consumers in plaintext.
-Please be careful in how and where you store this file to avoid any security breaches.
+Be careful in how and where you store this file to avoid any security breaches.
   Always store the sensitive information in an encrypted form and provide a plaintext version of it on a need-only basis.